Bounding Optimality Gap in Stochastic Optimization via Bagging: Statistical Efficiency and Stability

 where $E[\cdot]$ in \eqref{optimistic} is taken with respect to the data in constructing the SAA value $\hat Z_n$.
-The bound \eqref{optimistic} holds for any $n\geq 1$, as a direct consequence from exchanging the expectation and the minimization operator in the SAA, and holds as long as $\bm\xi_{1:n}$ are i.i.d.
+The bound \eqref{optimistic} holds for any $n\geq 1$, as a direct consequence from Jensen's inequality in exchanging the expectation and the minimization operator in the SAA.

 The bound \eqref{optimistic} offers a simple way to construct a lower bound for $Z^*$ under great generality.
 Note that the left hand side of \eqref{optimistic} is a mean of SAA.
 Thus, if one can ``sample" a collection of SAA values, then a lower confidence bound for $Z^*$ can be constructed readily by using a standard estimate of population mean.
-To ``sample" SAA values, an approach suggested by \cite{mak1999monte} is to batch the i.i.d. data set $\bm\xi_{1:n}$ into say $m$ batches, each batch consisting of $k$ observations, so that $mk=n$ (we ignore rounding issues).
+To ``sample" SAA values, an approach suggested by \cite{mak1999monte} is to batch i.i.d. data set $\bm\xi_{1:n}$ into say $m$ batches, each batch consisting of $k$ observations, so that $mk=n$ (we ignore rounding issues).
 For each $j=1,\ldots,m$, solve an SAA using the $k$ observations in the $j$-th batch; call this value $\hat Z_k^j$.
 Then use

-where $\tilde Z_k=(1/m)\sum_{j=1}^m\hat Z_k^j$ and $\tilde\sigma^2=(1/(m-1))\sum_{j=1}^m(\hat Z_k^j-\tilde Z_k)^2$ are the sample mean and variance from $\hat Z_k^j,j=1,\ldots,m$, and $z_{1-\alpha}$ is the $(1-\alpha)$-level standard normal quantile.
+where $\tilde Z_{n,k}=(1/m)\sum_{j=1}^m\hat Z_k^j$ and $\tilde\sigma^2=(1/(m-1))\sum_{j=1}^m(\hat Z_k^j-\tilde Z_{n,k})^2$ are the sample mean and variance from $\hat Z_k^j,j=1,\ldots,m$, and $z_{1-\alpha}$ is the $(1-\alpha)$-level standard normal quantile.

-The bound \eqref{CI batching} does not rely on any continuity of $h$, and $\tilde\sigma/\sqrt m$ is simply the sample standard deviation for a sample mean.
-In these regards, the bound largely circumvents the two concerns described before.